adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 I recently switched to Elementary OS for my desktop computing needs and i am - to say the least - extremely stoked.
 Coming from GNOME, the swich was a breath of fresh air.

 But i must confess it has not been a rollercoaster ride which is the exact reason this blog post even exists in the first place.
 In this article, i would highlight a couple number of the awesome things about the OS and the ___not some awesome parts___.
-Do keep in mind that i don't put them in some list but i have ___them laced all over the article___.
+Do keep in mind that i don't put them in a ___good and bad___ list but i have ___them laced all over the article___.

 ### Installation